Iterative Quantum Amplitude Estimation: Conclusion and Outlook

 Another open question for further investigation is the optimal choice of parameters for IQAE.
 We can set the required minimal growth rate for the oracle calls as well as the number of classical shots per iteration and both affect the performance of the algorithm.
 Determining the most efficient setting may further reduce the required number of oracle calls for a particular target accuracy.

-As we have demonstrated in Sec.~\ref{sec:results}, there is a significant gap between the bound on the total number of oracle calls provided in Thm.~\ref{thm:proof_of_convergence} and the actual performance due to the different methods used to estimate confidence intervals.
-This raises the question whether a tighter analytic bound is possible.
+We also demonstrated in Sec.~\ref{sec:results}, that the gap between the bound on the total number of oracle calls provided in Thm.~\ref{thm:proof_of_convergence} and the actual performance is not too big.
+The proof technique for the upper bound almost achieves the actual performance.
+However, one may still ask whether an even tighter analytic bound is possible.

 To summarize, we introduced and analyzed a new variant of QAE without QPE that outperforms the other known variants and we provide a rigorous convergence theory.
 This helps to reduce the requirements on quantum hardware and is an important step towards leveraging quantum computing for real-world applications.